bryon82/SailwindBetterFishing/README.md

 * The fish cannot be burnt or spoiled
 * The fish need to be preserved in some manner: smoked, salted, or dried

-If any of the requirements are not there will be hint text telling you why when you point the hammer at a crate.
+If any of the requirements are not met there will be hint text telling you why when you point the hammer at a crate.

 ## Configurable